day8/re-frame/README.md

 Either:

 1. You want to develop an app in ClojureScript, and you are looking for a framework; or
-2. You believe that ReactJS decisively won the javascript framework wars in early 2015 and you are wondering how the combination of
+2. You believe that by early 2015 ReactJS had effectively won the javascript framework wars and you are curious about the bigger implications.
+Could it be that the combination of `reactive programming`, `functional programming` and `immutable data` **will completely change everything**?
+If so, what does that look like in a language that naturally embodies those paradigms?

-    "reactive programming", "functional programming" and "immutable data" could **change everything**.
-Could this be a case of:
-    "The future is already here - it's just not very evenly distributed".
+> The future is already here - it's just not very evenly distributed.

 ## re-frame